 Home prices have risen 19.8% in 2022, pricing out more than 9 million American homebuyers.
 House prices "though certainly slowing and in some places declining, remain elevated compared to pre-pandemic levels," says Doug Duncan, Chief Economist at Fannie Mae in his December 2022 forecast.

 The red-hot market is showing signs of cooling, but potential homebuyers who can’t afford a home are still waiting for their way in.
 Home sellers eager to take advantage of the market are growing anxious that they may have missed a golden opportunity.
-Both are left wondering: When will house prices go down?
+Both are left wondering when house prices will come down, if ever.

 There are signs that the double-digit growth of the past year is starting to slow.
 Home prices are already starting to come down in some markets, but home values are unlikely to drop significantly in the long term.

 The answer depends on the market.
 More than 40% of home sellers in the most competitive markets are cutting their prices according to recent studies.
 These numbers have driven the share of homes with price drops to a record high, especially in Western metro areas that had exponential growth in the last two years.

 When sellers cut asking prices, that isn’t the same as home values dropping.
 The median sale price of homes increased throughout 2022, though it slowed in the third quarter.

 As far as the future goes, nationally, housing prices are expected to decrease by only down 0.2% by the end of 2023, according to Freddie Mac.Bright House MLS predicts 10% price drops in some areas, while the Federal Reserve Bank of Dallas projects prices might come down as much as 15% to 20%.

 A cooling market promises to restore some normalcy to certain markets.
 However, it is unlikely that home value appreciation will reverse across the country as a whole.

 → Learn more about whether now is a good time to buy a house